mingkai-zheng/GENIUS/README.md

 For details, see [Paper Link](https://arxiv.org/pdf/2304.10970.pdf) by Mingkai Zheng, Xiu Su, Shan You, Fei Wang, Chen Qian, Chang Xu, and Samuel Albanie.

 ## Reproduce

-**The results presented in the paper for NAS-Bench-Macro and Channel-Bench-Macro were generated using the code provided below.
-While we set the temperature to 0 in the code, it's important to note that there may still be some level of randomness present.
-Therefore, it's possible that the results obtained from running the code may not perfectly match the findings reported in the paper.**
+**The results presented in the paper for NAS-Bench-Macro, Channel-Bench-Macro, and NAS-Bench-201 were generated using the code provided below.
+Although we set the temperature to 0 in the code, it is important to acknowledge that some level of randomness may persist.
+Consequently, the results obtained from executing the code may not perfectly match a specific experimental run in the paper.
+Nevertheless, as the code is run multiple times, the average performance should align with the overall performance reported in the paper.**

 ### * NAS-Bench-Macro
 ```